 For the last 20 years, I’ve worked in web development and technology.
 Throughout that time, I got my writing fix through college courses and blogging.
 Though I never made it official, my writing and literature course credits equate with a B.A. in English.
 I have also never NOT been learning a language: I am most proficient in French and Spanish, but I’m currently working on getting German and Portuguese up to C1 level.
 I can also hold conversations in Czech, spent a year learning Arabic, can get around in Italian, and can speak rudimentary Russian.
 (I don’t always know what it all means, but I can read and pronounce Cyrillic.)

 A few years ago, I decided to return to school to finally complete the degree I started long ago.
-I recently completed my B.A.
-(Magna cum Laude) from the University of Washington.
+I completed my B.A.
+(Magna cum Laude) at the University of Washington.
 My studies focused heavily on languages, theoretical immigration issues, and the politics of urban space.
 This return to the humanities reignited my desire to work with words and language, so I immediately enrolled in the UW Continuing Education’s Editing Certification program.
 I also completed a Technical Writing Certification from Bellevue College and am working on a Master’s in Translation.

 My experience both learning and teaching languages has given me an intuitive sense for words and meaning across various tongues.
 It has also demanded an above average command of grammar.
 My areas of expertise include: technical documentation, web development, European travel, cooking and baking, yoga and “natural” wellness, nontraditional parenting and education (2e, homeschool, ADD/ADHD, etc).